andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 already complicated on the possible statistics of the sample we may be interested in.
 Let us start simple with the "point statistics" - what is the frequency of vote patterns when we just see their decisions for a single item on the test set.
-There are many more statistics beyond this we may care to probe most of them remain unsolved problems in the field.
+There are many more statistics beyond this we may care to probe.
+Most of them remain unsolved problems in the field.
 My work is at the very door of what algebraic evaluation will become.
 For example, we could be interested in the error patterns when we look at the decisions of the ensemble over two items in the test set.
 Algebraically it does not matter what the selection